serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

 --------------

-Maybe as an inheritance of C, maybe as an inheritance of C++98, we often see interface that use pass-by-reference as a way to return extra values.
+Maybe as an inheritance of C, maybe as an inheritance of C++98, we often see interfaces that use pass-by-reference as a way to return extra values.
 For instance in the following code ``doStuff`` returns ``false`` in case of error, and ``true`` and sets ``result`` in case of success.